-Findings: The main building materials for the structure are concrete and brick.
+Findings: The former proposal for this building included endwalls constructed from Concrete Masonry Units (CMU).
+This condition has been revised.
+The main building materials for the structure are concrete and brick.
 The main facades include a typical brick while the end walls are proposed with a larger structural brick of a similar color.
 Brick and concrete are the materials that define the NW 13th Avenue Historic District.
 The brick and concrete warehouses of the district have demonstrated quality and permanence in their development via their long lifespan.
 The use of these traditional materials in the proposal also demonstrates quality and permanence in development.
 Therefore this guideline is met.

-C3.
+- C3.
 Respect Architectural Integrity.
 Respect the original character of an existing building when modifying its exterior.
-Develop vertical and horizontal additions that are compatible with the existing building, to enhance the overall proposal's architectural integrity.
+Develop vertical and horizontal additions that are compatible with the existing building, to enhance the overall proposal's architectural integrity. - C4.

-C4.
 Complement the Context of Existing Buildings.
 Complement the context of existing buildings by using and adding to the local design vocabulary.

 Findings for C3 and C4: The proposal does not include the modification of any existing building but is a major addition to an existing historic district.
-The proposal uses the vocabulary of the district including tri-partite composition, extensive use of brick, and a loading dock.
-These features work to make the building compatible with and respectful to the integrity of nearby contributing resources and the district.
+The proposal uses the vocabulary of the district including tri-partite composition; extensive use of brick, and a loading dock.
+These features work to make the building compatible and respectful to the integrity of nearby contributing resources and the district.
 Therefore these criteria are met.